danielesteban/softxels/README.md

   chunkSize: 32, // An uInt8 that controls the data/render chunks size (default: 32)
   renderRadius: 5, // Controls the chunk radius updateChunks loads around the anchor (default: 5)
   seed: 1337, // A uInt32 seed to drive the world generation noise (default: Random)
+  storage: { // An optional interface to load/store the chunk data
+    saveInterval: 5000, // The minimum time in between chunk saves in ms (default: 0) async get(key), // An arbitrary async function that receives a chunk key and resolves the chunk data set(key, value), // An arbitrary function that receives a chunk key and the data to be stored },
   worldgen: 'default', // 'default', 'terrain' or 'empty' });
 ```